google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/index.md

       }],

 Note: When saving an icon to the home screen, Chrome first looks for icons that match the density of the display and are sized to 48dp screen density.
 If none are found, it searches for the icon that most closely matches the device characteristics.
-If, for whatever reason, you want be specific about targeting an icon at a particular pixel density, you can use the optional <code>density</code> member, which takes a number.
+If, for whatever reason, you want be specific about targeting an icon at a particular pixel density, you can use the optional `density` member, which takes a number.
 When you don’t declare density, it defaults to 1.0.
 This means: “use this icon for screen densities 1.0 and up”, which is normally what you want.

 ## Add a splash screen